fbpx

 Lead

-Lead is actually a very durable material for flashings, and many prefer it right behind copper.
-It naturally has long-lasting resistance to water damage and since it is a softer metal, it’s able to expand and contract with the outside temperatures easier than many other materials.
-Lead flashings are believed to last for more than 200 years, so they should be fine to last the entire lifespan of your roof.
+Lead is actually a very durable material for flashings, and many prefer it instead of copper.
+It has naturally long-lasting resistance to water damage, and since it is a softer metal, it’s able to expand and contract with the outside temperatures more easily than many other materials.
+Lead flashings are believed to last for more than 200 years, so they should last beyond the lifespan of your roof.

 Aluminum

-This is a relatively inexpensive flashing material while also being malleable and durable.
-It’s a great material for trickier sections of a roof due to its malleability, such as chimney flashings, base flashings, and valley flashings.
-It does need a protective finish, however, since it corrodes easily when exposed to weather elements, wood, cement, or concrete.
+This is a relatively inexpensive flashing material that is also malleable and durable.
+Due to its malleability, it’s a great material for trickier sections of a roof, such as chimney flashings, base flashings, and valley flashings.
+However, it does need a protective finish since it corrodes easily when exposed to weather elements, wood, cement, or concrete.

-Contact Long Home Products or visit us online to request an estimate.
-A licensed professional will come to your home for a free, no obligation estimate to replace your old roof with a beautiful new roof with up to a 50-year warranty!
+Contact Long Roofs to request an estimate on a new roof for your home.
+A licensed professional will come to your home for a free, no-obligation estimate to replace your old roof with a beautiful new roof with up to a 50-year warranty!

 Interested in Long Home Products?